-- (I) Multifunctional learning and care center(s) or conference room(s) with the appropriate furnishings to deliver the Resident Supportive Services pertaining to classes or care for adults and/or children and selected by the Development Owner.
+- (I) Multifunctional learning and care center(s) or conference room(s) with the appropriate furnishings to deliver the Resident Supportive Services pertaining to classes or care for children and selected by the Development Owner.
 The room(s) devoted to meeting this requirement must equal 15 square feet times the total number of Units, but need not exceed 2,000 square feet in total.
 It must be separate from any other community space but may include a full kitchen.
-The room(s) must include storage space, such as closets and/or cabinetry (4 points); - (II) Service provider office in addition to leasing offices (1 point);
+The room(s) must include storage space, such as closets and/or cabinetry (4 points); - (II) Multifunctional learning and care center(s) or conference room(s) with the appropriate furnishings to deliver the Resident Supportive Services pertaining to classes or care for adults and selected by the Development Owner.
+The room(s) devoted to meeting this requirement must equal 10 square feet times the total number of Units, but need not exceed 1,000 square feet in total.
+It must be separate from any other community space but may include a full kitchen.
+The room(s) must include storage space, such as closets and/or cabinetry (2 points); - (III) Service provider office in addition to leasing offices (1 point);